By Michael Lanza

 Begin each day relatively early—a smart plan to take advantage of the coolest hours of the day, anyway—and average 2.5 mph while walking, and you can hike 15 miles in six hours.
 Assuming two hours of rest time over the course of the day, that’s eight hours on the trail each day—an 8-to-4 workday.
 Arrive with your legs in pretty good shape and you’ll grow accustomed to that pace quickly.
 Experiment with backpacking longer days and traveling light on shorter trips before your JMT thru-hike.

-Hiking southbound, you begin on the northern sections of the JMT, which are at low to moderate elevations and offer more possible resupply points to let you hike with less food weight than the trail’s southern half.
+Hiking southbound, you begin on the northern sections of the JMT, which are at moderate elevations and offer more possible resupply points to let you hike with less food weight than the trail’s southern half.
 By the time you reach Muir Trail Ranch, a common resupply point roughly near the JMT’s halfway point, you’ll have developed your trail legs for longer days, allowing you to carry less food weight for the southern half of the JMT.

 Except for the high passes, the JMT is not, step for step, as difficult as hiking in other parts of the country.
 Give serious thought to food supply and daily mileage, because leaving Muir Trail Ranch with 10 or 11 days worth of food will add about 20 pounds to your pack as you head for the JMT’s highest passes.